 It is intended that vehicular access will be via the security gate off Jacobs Well Road - unless the JWRA is holding an event and require additional vehicular car parking, in which case the gate from the car park may be used at the sole discretion of the Jacobs Well Village Hall Trust.
-The height barrier at the Jacobs Well Road entrance is wide enough to enable fire engines, tractors and lorries to enter the field (building and removal of the annual bonfire).
+The height barrier at the Jacobs Well Road entrance is wide enough to enable fire engines, tractors and lorries to enter the field.